Saab seeks breathing space of bankruptcy protection

 "This way our members will get paid much faster, and the company gets another chance to get back on its feet."

-Swan said that under the filing for voluntary reorganisation Saab Automobile AB and two subsidiaries were asking the Swedish court to appoint an administrator with whom management would work to reorganise the company.
+Swan said that under the filing for voluntary reorganization Saab Automobile AB and two subsidiaries were asking the Swedish court to appoint an administrator with whom management would work to reorganize the company.

-Saab said it will present the reorganisation plan to creditors within three weeks of filing the reorganisation plan.
+Saab said it will present the reorganization plan to creditors within three weeks of filing the reorganization plan.

 Saab entered this same process in 2009 after GM pulled its funding and it exited later that year.

-The reorganisation plan aims to lower costs and create a "viable, competitive and independent organisation," Swedish Automobile said.
+The reorganisation plan aims to lower costs and create a "viable, competitive and independent organization," Swedish Automobile said.

 Saab asked for the court-appointed administrator to be the same lawyer who handled the 2009 Saab reorganisation.